 - Network operators should understand the threats to their core business in the form of accelerated commoditization of traditional voice, data and media services.
 They should also consider what types of capabilities, technologies and partnerships will be need in order to fast-follow the new generation of digital leaders.
-They should also revisit their digital transformation strategies to consider the threat and opportunities presented by integrated digital experience supply chains such as the one that will likely be an outcome of the AT&T and Time Warner integration.
+They should also revisit their digital transformation strategies to consider the threats and opportunities presented by integrated digital experience supply chains such as the one that could be an outcome of the AT&T and Time Warner integration.

-- Telecom and enterprise network vendors should understand the implications of the integrated digital experience supply chain on their product and business development strategies.
+- Telecom and enterprise network tech vendors should understand the implications of the integrated digital experience supply chain on their product and business development strategies.
 Vertical industry expertise among vendors is a significant gap that should be addressed quickly as merger activity (such as Comcast’s bid for Fox assets) ramps up.
 The integration of media and communications assets will likely yield a significant opportunity for integration services and new technologies.

 - Media companies should consider the broader trend of converging content production and distribution across industry segments (gaming, film, television) and the importance of developing an extended digital experience supply chain.
 Quality of service will become a critical factor as imminent digital leaders such as the combined AT&T/Time Warner entity differentiate on new experiences, not just on content.